kefik/warlight-like-game/Documentation/simulator.md

 create new singleplayer game screen.
-Their difference is that user cannot actively play the game and the engine can generate restrictions (restrictions are e.g. bot at the beginning can choose only from specified regions) and user instead of choosing bot's difficulty will have an option to choose bot type
+Their difference is that user cannot actively play the game and the engine can generate restrictions (restrictions are e.g. that bot at the beginning can choose only from specified regions) and user instead of choosing bot's difficulty will have an option to choose bot type